This is Oak Tree Farm Rural Project

 The Trustees make policy decisions, co-ordinate forward planning and fund raising, and report to the membership at an AGM.

 The charity employs a General Manager, who takes responsibility for the daily running of the project, Rural Project Assistants, a Pottery Instructor, a Tea Room Manager and Cook, Administrative staff and others.
 Many volunteers also give generously of their time to support the project.

 Oak Tree Farm is a service provider for Staffordshire Social Services and most individuals access the service via Direct Payments.

 Other sources of income include charitable donations, fund raising, the sale of pottery, goods and plants and the Tea Room.
 Regular events are held to raise public awareness of the project and to encourage support.

-Our shop sells a wide range of items produced on the Farm, including terracotta and stoneware garden pots and other pottery, seasonal plants, flowers and produce, craft and wooden garden items.
-It is open Monday to Friday, 10.00 - 4.00, Saturday 10.00 - 2.00.
+Our shop sells a wide range of items produced on the farm, including terracotta and stoneware garden pots and other pottery, seasonal plants, flowers and produce, craft and wooden garden items.
+It is open Monday to Saturday, 10.00am - 3.00pm.

 The Oak Leaf Tea Room is open Mon-Sat 10.00am - 3.00pm and can also be booked for group events.